5h33p/student_habits/README.md

 ## 2.1 Getting Data

-Firstly, the data was extracted from a [Kaggle repository](https://www.kaggle.com/datasets/aryan208/student-habits-and-academic-performance-dataset) and the first rolls printed to check the data columns, rows and null values.
+Firstly, the data was extracted from a [Kaggle repository](https://www.kaggle.com/datasets/aryan208/student-habits-and-academic-performance-dataset) and the first rolls were printed to check the data columns, rows and null values.
 A copy of the dataframe was also uploaded in case the kaggle dataset source is no more available.
 The dataframe has 31 columns, which of them 30 are features (*student_id*, *age*, *gender*, etc.) and one is the target (*exame_score*).

 ## 2.2 Exploratory Analysis

 This section presents the exploratory analysis conducted in order to visualize any correlation between features and exame score.
 In order to achieve this result, heat maps and scatter plots were applied on the data.

-The numerical features were separated and their correlation were summarized in a [heatmap](#heatmap) showed next.
+The numerical features were separated and their correlation summarized in the [heatmap](#heatmap) showed next.

 <img id='heatmap' width="1272" height="766" alt="image" src="https://github.com/user-attachments/assets/c3e4bdb4-bc6b-44f0-883e-c29fca363734" />